-John (Jack) Nicholson was born in September 1914 in Penrith, Cornwall.
+John (Jack) Nicholson was born in September 1914 in Penrith, Cumberland.
 As teenager he went to work for the Co-Op, for which he eventually became a travelling salesman.
 In 1937, Jack Nicholson married Joan Davidson, whose family owned Davidson’s Garage, which Jack would eventually take over.
-During World War II he served in the RAF at Turnhill and then in India and Burma until the end of the war and returned to the Co-Op as a mechanic, maintaining the firm’s delivery vans.
+During World War II he served in the RAF at Ternhill and then in India and Burma until the end of the war and returned to the Co-Op as a mechanic, maintaining the firm’s delivery vans.
 When Jack's father-in-law fell ill, he went to work at the family garage and developed his interest in motor racing and purchased a Cooper-Norton 500cc, the first racing car in Penrith.

 Some results for Jack:

 As a novice part-time enthusiast, he had some successes at hill climbs and on the track.
 His real success came when driving his home-built car, a 3.4 litre ERA/Jaguar in which he won the race for unlimited sports cars at Aintree Circuit Club’s meeting at Liverpool.